rparak/Object_Detection_Synthetic_Data/README.md

 $ ../user_name> pip3 install harvesters
 ```

 The program for obtaining the raw image (2D) from the Photoneo sensor can be found below.
-This program can also be used for other types of Photoneo scanners.
+This program can also be used for other types of Photoneo scanners (XS, S, M, L, etc.)

 ```bash
 $ ../src/Camera/Collection> python scan.py